-The pandemic brought with it social distancing, enhanced telecommuting and other health protection policies, and it was followed by business interruption lawsuits, mothballed bankruptcy cases, fights over ongoing rents, certain government-sponsored loans, and tremendous uncertainty for retailers, restaurants and other consumerbased companies.
+The pandemic brought with it social distancing, enhanced telecommuting and other health protection policies, and it was followed by business interruption lawsuits, mothballed bankruptcy cases, fights over ongoing rents, certain government-sponsored loans, and tremendous uncertainty for retailers, restaurants and other consumer-based companies.
 The retail sector suffered economically, and retailers/restaurants with locations across the country filed for Chapter 11 bankruptcy.
-One of the primary consequences was for financially distressed companies to utilize the Bankruptcy provisions Code's rejection for of above-market leases or underutilized real estate to reduce their physical footprint and related obligations.
+One of the primary consequences was for financially distressed companies to utilize the Bankruptcy Code's provisions for rejection of above-market leases or underutilized real estate to reduce their physical footprint and related obligations.